December 1, 2025

 International collaborations are critical to creating breakthrough advances, and Northwestern highly values global partnerships.
 However, the federal government continues to have ongoing concerns about improper foreign interference, and federal agencies continue to increase their review requirements.
 Under National Security Presidential Memo-33 (NSPM-33) guidance issued by the White House Office of Science and Technology Policy (OSTP), all federal research funding agencies are required to strengthen and standardize disclosure policies.
 On July 9 2024, OSTP published the final “Guidelines for Research Security Programs at Covered Institutions.”

 Federal agencies have been actively updating their policies and procedures in alignment with NSPM-33.
-Northwestern has seen increased restrictions from Department of Defense (DoD) entities because of their national security reviews.
+Northwestern has seen increased restrictions from various agencies because of their national security reviews.
 The federal government continues to regulate participation in Foreign Government Talent Recruitment Programs.
 As a result, we have updated Northwestern’s Conflict of Interest policy to include definitions of Foreign Talent Programs and “Malign” Foreign Talent Recruitment Programs.
-Due to a new federal mandate, researchers applying for or working on a federal award cannot be a Malign Foreign Talent Recruitment Program participant.
+Due to a federal mandate, researchers applying for or working on a federal award cannot be a Malign Foreign Talent Recruitment Program participant.
 NU researchers must disclose if they are a talent program member of any kind during the annual disclosure for review.
-In addition, participation in a Foreign Talent Recruitment Program of any kind must be disclosed prior to submission of a federal proposal and within 30 days of becoming a member of a foreign talent recruitment program, malign or otherwise.
+In addition, participation in a Foreign Talent Recruitment Program of any kind must be disclosed prior to submission of a federal proposal and within 30 days (and sometimes sooner) of becoming a member of a foreign talent recruitment program, malign or otherwise.
 Questions?
-Contact the COI office about disclosures.
+Contact the COI office about NU disclosures and Sponsored Research for disclosures to federal agencies.
 Contact Export Controls about talent programs and to request Restricted Party Screenings of your collaborators.

 The Sponsored Research office website provides updated information as agency requirements evolve; please refer to that site for the current requirements.